XiangUWM/ImagineSalonApp/README.md

 This is a repository for a salon scheduling and inventory web application.
 Fork this repository to your designated Google Drive folder in the Imagine Salon Project folder that I've shared with you.

 ### Where to Fork this Repository
-These are the links to your Google Drive folders where your repositories should be forked.
+These are the links to your Google Drive folders where you should fork your repositories.
 You can also view everyone else's folders through the links below.

 **Josh:**  [Click here](https://drive.google.com/open?id=0B-j9IeoToBudNUd6TlZfaVNXblU)